Feeds:

 Read Full Post »

-While the word “vaccine” has always had a positive connotation for most people, it’s now seen as a life-saver, a restorer of normal life and a saviour for the business community.
+While the word “vaccine” has always had a positive connotation for most people, during the COVID-19 pandemic many people saw it as a life-saver, a restorer of normal life and a saviour for the business community.

-Sadly, the products being furiously manufactured don’t address humanity’s other serious problems.
+Sadly, the products that were manufactured and distributed then didn’t address humanity’s other serious problems.
 But there is a vaccine that does.
 So keep your mind open while I do my very imperfect best to explain it.

 This vaccine isn’t a product.
 It’s a man.
 And He came to this planet on a rescue mission for anyone willing to listen to Him.